-FIGURE 9: Trends in Tobacco Use Among American Indian Adults who are Active Users of Health Care Facilities within the IHS Albuquerque Area (2007-2014).
+FIGURE 10: Trends in Tobacco Use Among American Indian Adults who are Active Users of Health Care Facilities within the IHS Albuquerque Area (2007-2016).

-The rate of tobacco use among American Indian adults in the IHS Albuquerque Area has remained relatively steady for the 8 year period from 2007-2014.
-In 2014, 22% of American Indian adults indicated that they are current tobacco users.
-This rate was similar to the rate observed in the AASTEC-sponsored Tribal BRFSS survey (21%), which took place during the same time period.
-This rate significantly exceeds the Healthy People 2020 target of 12.0%.
+The rate of tobacco use among American Indian adults who are active users in an IHS/Tribal health facility within the IHS Albuquerque Area has remained relatively steady for the 10-year period from 2007-2014.
+In 2016, 22% of American Indian adults indicated that they are current tobacco users.
+This rate was similar to the rate observed in the AASTEC-sponsored Tribal BRFSS survey (21%), which took place during the 2007-2013 time period.
+This rate significantly exceeds the Healthy People 2020 target of 12%.